LondonHackspaceAI/stanford-intro-ai/README.md

 through it.
 Some of us then got side tracked into trying it out in various programming languages.

-There's two algorithms implemented in the examples:
+There's two different algorithms implemented in the examples:

-* looking at the number of segments only: ?
+* looking at the number of segments only: julia?, golang?, elang?,

-* looking at distance in kilometers: scheme/, haskell/, ?
+* looking at distance in kilometers: scheme, haskell, cpp?

 The solution in scheme/ was at some point the most complete, with the newest algorithm, optimizations, and rather extensive tests (the one